 The stranger took no notice, and hauled me up onto the blue-cushion rocking chair.

-‘There,’ he said, placing my left hand just above my ribcage, covering the abscess.
-Then he sat on the footstool across from me and just looked, looked so long that I grew self conscious.
+‘There,’ he said, placing my left hand above the abscess.
+He sat on the footstool across from me and simply looked, looked so long that I grew self conscious.
 I wanted to tuck back my hair—long since turned to dust—or otherwise turn my cheek—maggot fodder by now.
 The stranger’s lip trembled.
 His hand reached out, then snatched itself back.
 To my consternation, he began to cry.

 It’s alright, I wanted to say.
 It’s okay to love the dead.

 That first night had been akin to being born.
 I burst into the world, a deluge of sound and color, time forever punctured by my presence.
-Even now, laid out on the embalming table, my body bloated to twice its original size, ankle disjoint from foot and hand separated from wrist, the memory brought with it a rush of unmitigated pleasure.
+Even now, laid out on the embalming table, the memory brought with it a rush of unmitigated pleasure.

 ‘Seven years,’ the coroner told the technician, as he stitched together the open folds of my abdomen, sealing the remaining organs back inside.
 ‘He got off easy, all things considered.’